PoochyEXE/PoochyEXE.github.io/pachinkremental/README.md

 ## Changelog

+### v0.8.5 beta (2021-04-08)
+* Add favicon.
+By default it's automatically set to the highest ball type you have unlocked, but you can manually go into the options and pick any of the balls you have unlocked.
+* Fix classic opal balls option button, which I accidentally broke in v0.8.3.
+Oops!

 ### v0.8.4 beta (2021-04-07)
 * More UI decluttering, by changing "Unlock X" buttons to remove the "Unlock" once bought.
 (The grayed-out button remains so that you can still see the tooltip text.)
 * Make the save export modal automatically highlight the full save file when you click on the text box.
 Also tweaked it to look better.